 This course introduces the student to the role of the nurse and the basic concepts of nursing practice, including the nursing process and therapeutic communication.
 Legal, ethical and cultural considerations in nursing practice are presented.
 Basic physiologic and psychosocial needs of the individual and adaptive responses to health and illness are addressed.
 Principles of pharmacology and medication administration, fluid and electrolyte balance, nutrition and oxygenation are introduced.
-(Coreguisite: LSCI1450) (Effective Fall 2012)
+A passing grade of B- must be earned in this course in order to use it as a prerequisite for the next nursing course.
+(Corequisite: LSCI1450) (Effective Fall 2014)

-LNUR1310 Clinical I
+LNUR1310 Clinical I CL0 L15 CR5